Go to Homepage

 To cut loose on the dance floor give Zinc in the Crowne Plaza a try.
 This underrated nightspot showcases world class DJs most days of the week.
 For the most serious club-goer, or maybe just crowd-lover, there’s Elegante.
 Dubai’s largest dance floor often has capacity crowds out of their seats and getting down.
 Free drinks for ladies on Wednsdays.

-A dishonourable mention must also go to the Buddha Bar (Grosvenor House, tel: [971-4] 399-8888).
+A mention must also go to the Buddha Bar (Grosvenor House, tel: [971-4] 399-8888).
 Yes, it is a proper one and yes it does have beautiful décor, amazing cocktails and actually-not-that-bad chill-out trance soundtrack.
 But it’s all undermined by a clientele of such insufferable arrogance that you’d rather stab yourself in the neck then engage in another conversation with a wealthy – but very lonely – local about his latest Bentley purchase.
 Still, the Southeast Asian fusion menu is pretty good.
 And that’s pretty much the best of Dubai nightlife for the peripatetic.

-Some fun stuff, entertainment, golf
+Fun stuff, entertainment, golf

 As you would expect from an expat haunt with more money, space and sunburnt Englishmen than sense, Dubai has a prolific number of golf courses.
 In fact, the emirate’s insatiable desire for lush, green courses is one of the reasons why the UAE, per capita, consumes more water in the world than anyone else.
 The oldest, and still one of the best, is the Emirates Golf Club.
 The “miracle in the desert” was the Middle East’s first grass course and now hosts the Dubai Desert Classic, a PGA event where the best players in the world come and chance their arm.